 Varsity Chorus Invitational Rules and Registration

-- All singers must be male and age 25 or under at the time of the International Event.
+- All singers must be age 25 or under at the time of the International Event.

 - Each chorus must pay a $300 chorus registration fee.